olavpo/dhis2-metadata-dependency-export/README.md

           ...
       ]
     },
     {                                           //Example of "dashboard" package
+      "_basePath": "/Users/Olav/Downloads",     //Path to where folder(s) with metadata and documentation will be stored "_prefix": "[CONFIG]",                    //Prefix for indicators etc that needs post-import configuration.
+Relevant for dashboard packages only.
+      "_code": "TB",                            //Code for the package(s), used for naming the export folder and creating a package identifier
+      "_version": "1.0",                        //Version of the package(s)
+      "_sharing": {                             //Sharing setting that will be applied to all metadata in the export, overwriting existing sharing
+        "accessGroupIds": ["pyu2ZlNKbzQ"],      //User groups with metadata and data view access.
+Groups will be included in the export.
+        "adminGroupIds": ["Ubzlyfqm1gO"],       //User groups with metadata edit and data view access.
+Groups will be included in the export.
+        "publicAccess": "--------",             //Public access
+        "userId": "vUeLeQMSwhN",                //User which will be set as owner of all metadata.
+User will be included in the export.
-      "url": [                              //Array of URLs of the server to export from.
+      "_url": [                                 //Array of URLs of the server to export from.
 Multiple are allowed so that the same metadata can be exported from instances running different DHIS2 versions.
         "https://who.dhis2.net/dev",
         "https://who.dhis2.net/demo"
       ],
-      "name": "TB complete",                //As above
+      "_name": "TB complete",                   //As above
-      "type": "completeAggregate",          //As above
+      "_type": "completeAggregate",             //As above
       "dashboardIds": [                     //As above
         "w48LnY9Gamc",
         ...